ImAbdollahzadeh/True-open-free-Type/README.md

 ## STEP 5:
 ### RGB <-> YUV space transformation and facetype smoothing

-If we carefully look at facetype 'a' rendered at 36 pt above, at the very convex side of the leter, at left most side, there is a red looking part which must be filtered (i.e. smoothing) in order to get better looked in our visual system.
-For this very important reason a color space transformation has o be applied.
+If we carefully look at face-type 'a' rendered at 36 pt above, at the very convex side of the leter, at leftmost side, there is a red looking part which must be filtered (i.e. smoothing) in order to get better visualized in our eyes.
+For this very important reason a color space transformation has to be applied.

 One way to represent a pixel is through its own subpixels (R, G, and B elements).
 Another way is to look at this pixel in terms of red and blue chrominance as well as luminance factor.
 These elements are shown by u, v, and Y. Two elements u and v are a mixture of all colors (r, g, b) with different ballance in between.
 Y element, on the other hand, is the intensity, or brightness of the whole pixel.
 There is a simple transformation as: